build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 const response = await client.send(command)
 ```

 In the [previous blog](https://community.aws/content/2cPcmjVFETxNNLUm1LNkqSOHasu/building-reactjs-generative-ai-apps-with-amazon-bedrock-and-aws-javascript-sdk), we referenced [two approaches to invoking](https://community.aws/content/2cPcmjVFETxNNLUm1LNkqSOHasu/building-reactjs-generative-ai-apps-with-amazon-bedrock-and-aws-javascript-sdk#first-chat-with-amazon-bedrock) the model - one focused on simply asking questions and receiving answers, and another for engaging in full conversations with the model.
-[Anthropic Claude 3](https://docs.anthropic.com/claude/reference/claude-on-amazon-bedrock) the conversation is handle with [The Messages API](https://docs.anthropic.com/claude/reference/messages_post): `messages=[{"role": "user", "content": content]`.
+With [Anthropic Claude 3](https://docs.anthropic.com/claude/reference/claude-on-amazon-bedrock) the conversation is handled by the [The Messages API](https://docs.anthropic.com/claude/reference/messages_post): `messages=[{"role": "user", "content": content}]`.

 Each input message must be an object with a `role` (user or assistant) and content.
 The `content` can be in either a single string or an array of content blocks, each block having its own designated `type` (text or image).